Rosemeadow: Commercial area

-Rosemeadow Marketplace, on the corner of Copperfield Drive and Fitzgibbon Lane, is a medium-sized shopping centre.
+Rosemeadow Marketplace, built in 1993, is on the corner of both Copperfield Drive and Fitzgibbon Lane, and is also on the corner of Thomas Rose Drive and Copperfield Drive, is a medium-sized shopping centre.
 The local post office sits within the Marketplace and nearby is a community health centre, fire station, high school and an Anglican church.

+2009 Rosemeadow Brawl/Riots

+On 5 January 2009, at midnight, a brawl broke out on MacBeth Way, with 20 people participating and 80 onlookers.
+7 people were injured, including 3 who were stabbed, 2 who were shot and 2 with mild head injuries, and 4 people taken into custody, including two 16 year olds, another man charged with stabbing two men aged 20 and 29, and an 18 year old charged with affray.
+A stash of possible weapons including tree branches, bottles, and bricks while delivering letters telling residents to co-operate with police or face eviction.
+The brawl caused the demolition of MacBeth Way, with the last resident moving on 21 December 2009, and the Radburn design to be abadoned and the yards of homes switched over on both Malcom and Macduff Way.

 Schools

 John Therry Catholic High School is the oldest school in the suburb, having opened in 1981.
 Next door is its feeder school, Our Lady Help of Christians Parish School.
-Public schools include Rosemeadow Public School, Ambarvale High and Mary Brooksbank Special School.
+Public schools include Rosemeadow Public School (opened 1986), Ambarvale High (opened 1984) and Mary Brooksbank Special School (opened 1992).
 The oldest school built in the suburb is Rosemeadow Public School, located on Anthony and Copperfield Drive.

 Parks & Reserves

 There are a number of parks and reserves within or boarding Rosemeadow.
 These are: